Skip to Content

 The event aimed to promote reading in an age of “screenagers,” where books often take a backseat.
-English teacher Brian Sweeney, The Classic Advisor and main organizer of the event, said, “The point is that you create a culture where [reading is] part of a conversation even in an indirect way.
+English teacher and Classic advisor Brian Sweeney, the main organizer of the event, said, “The point of events like this is that you create a culture where [reading is] part of a conversation even in an indirect way.
 It’s pretty incredible that at 1am it’s silent in the gym with 400 kids [reading].”

 Assistant Principal of Organization Ellen Fee, who helped chaperone the event, said, “We just have to all push ourselves to put down our devices and pick up a book.
 If we can do it with our friends it’s way more accessible than doing it at home.”